t-aus-m/MPQUIC-deadline-aware-streams/draft-tjohn-quic-mpquic-deadline-aware-streams.md

 # Acknowledgments
 {:numbered="false"}

-The authors thank the QUIC working group and the designers of both MP-QUIC and {{QUIC-DTP}} for paving the way for deadline-aware features in QUIC.
+The authors thank the QUIC working group and the designers of both {{MP-QUIC}} and {{QUIC-DTP}} for paving the way for deadline-aware features in QUIC.
 The concept of scheduling data with deadlines over multiple paths builds on numerous discussions around partial reliability, adaptive FEC, and optimal path selection.